prafullKrRj/Campuse-Pulse/README.md

     - See College Notices
     - Chat assistant for clearing doubts
     - Task Manager.

+Here are some key concepts used in Campuse Pulse

+*   Android Studio: The app is developed using Android Studio.
+*   Room: For storing tasks offline.
+*   Jetpack Compose: For building the application's UI.
+*   LiveData: For observing room database data in Task Manager.
+*   Coil: For loading Time Table from FireBase.
+*   YML Charts: Visualising student attendance.
+*   FireBase:
+    - Firestore: For storing branches, students and Teachers data.
+    - Firebase Storage: For storing Time Table.
+    - Firebase Authentication: For authenticating students, teachers and Admin.
+* Google Gemini: Used Gemini-Pro as an Student own AI assistant for daily chores.
+* Jetpack Navigation: For Navigating between screens.
+* Kotlin Flows: For making application more responsive.
+* Kotlin Coroutines: Doing non UI related tasks on different threads.
 <h2>🛠️ Installation and usage:</h2>

 <p>1.
 Download the APK file: <a href="https://github.com/prafullKrRj/TranquilJot-Notes-App-/raw/master/TranquilJot%20Notes.apk">Click here</a>.</p>